rekalogika/rekalogika.dev/docs/rekapager/02-layers/01-adapters.md

 composer require rekalogika/rekapager-doctrine-orm-adapter
 ```

-The `QueryBuilderAdapter` supports keyset pagination.
-The class requires a
+The `QueryBuilderAdapter` supports keyset and offset pagination.
+The class
-`QueryBuilder` instance with the following conditions:
+takes a Doctrine ORM `QueryBuilder` instance.

+With keyset pagination, there are additional prerequisites:

 * It must have a sort order.
 Be sure to call `orderBy()` or `addOrderBy()` on
   the query builder before passing it to the adapter.
-* If a field in a sort order uses non-scalar type, you should provide a type
+* If a field in a sort order uses a non-scalar type, you should provide a type
   mapping.
 The adapter will use it in the `setParameter()` method of the
   `QueryBuilder`.
 See the example below.